Kakamega

 Budget travel in Kenya often starts around Local budget range, while a more comfortable city rhythm often starts around Mid-range daily budget.
 The route gets more expensive fastest when too many long transfers or premium gateway hotels are added.

-Intercity movement in Kenya works best when you compare the main corridor between Kakamega, Mombasa, and Nairobi early and let the strongest mode lead the trip.
+Intercity movement in Kenya usually works better if you compare the main corridor between Kakamega, Mombasa, and Nairobi early and let the strongest mode lead the trip.
 In some countries that means rail, in others flights or buses, but the route always gets better once one backbone is chosen properly.

 Open with the city that gives the cleanest first-night logistics in Kenya.
 The trip usually improves when Kakamega, Mombasa, and Nairobi are sequenced by geography instead of by hype.